Loading ...

 Areas of Expertise

-In addition, Sharon is the chair of a not-for-profit organisation, a role which gives her valuable training, insight and experience into the duties and obligations which govern many of her clients.
+In addition, Sharon is the chair of The Haven – Nepean Women’s Shelter, a not-for-profit organisation supporting women and children escaping domestic violence and homelessness.
+This is a role which not only allows her to give back to her community but also provides valuable training, insight and experience into the duties and obligations which govern many of her clients.

 What Sharon’s Clients Say